CDCgov/tostadas/docs/user-guide/installation.md

 Create an NCBI Center Account.
 See [NCBI Center Account](general_NCBI_submission_guide.md#ncbi-center-account)

-Choose a workflow and specify your profile or (optionally, for annotation and GenBank submission) an `organism_Type` and `virus_subtype`.
+Choose a workflow and specify your profile or (optionally, for annotation and GenBank submission) an `organism_type` and `virus_subtype`.
 See: [Putting together the Nextflow command](submission_guide.md#putting-together-the-nextflow-command)

 Refer to the [Submission Guide](submission_guide.md) for important details about parameters to specify.
 Pay particular attention to the following: